 Standard operating procedures, SOPs

-A SOP should be so comprehensible and detailed that a new staff member is able, after a corresponding training, to perform the method correctly, and to come to the correct result using a standard.
+A SOP should be described in such an understandable and detailed way that no questions remain and that a new staff member is able, after a corresponding training, to perform the method correctly, and to come to the correct result using a standard.

 Pharmaceutical development reports

 A development report as a generally rather extensive document provides insight into the development and the first “life cycle” of a drug.

 Apart from information about the product composition, it explains how they have been developed and possibly changed previously - for example, the optimal protein concentration or the selection of the best stabilizer.
 Apart from the description of the development process, the derivation of critical or non-critical process parameters can be part of the development report.
 However, the key component is the overview over all characterization and validation studies that have been conducted during development so far.
 The studies that have been conducted for the corresponding process step can be listed in a table.
 Afterwards, the results are briefly summarized.
 A final conclusion, with an overview in tabular form about the acceptable range of the corresponding critical process parameters if necessary, can round off the development report.

 Before purchasing a complex system / device and the assignment of an order, there is the compilation of an URS.
 There, the customer’s view regarding the requirements of the device to be acquired is described (“make a wish” view of the customer).
 The document communicates all requirements for the product and the expected services to the supplier.
 A well-designed URS helps to obtain and directly compare offers from different suppliers, because the information basis is the same for each supplier.